JkSuanun/repo/README.md

 # repo
-Create new repo for learning on eduqed
+Create new repo for learning on eduqed.com